kokofixcomputers/portablemc/doc/API.md

 the app name, select supported account type, and to finish the redirect URI.
 This URI is where the login page will redirect, with query parameters containing tokens.

+If you don't want to register through Azure, you can register through entra.microsoft.com if you have an work or school account and have access.

 Once you have the app id, use `MicrosoftAuthSession.get_authentication_url` to get the URL of the login page and follow this procedure:
 ```python